HillsMakan/sydneyhillsmakan/src/content/partner/ammakase.md

 ---
 **World’s 1st Neo-Indian Omakase Fine Dining Experience**

+Welcome to ammākase, a sub-continental dining oasis in the heart of Singapore where culinary artistry meets the rich tapestry of Indian flavours in a truly bespoke dining experience with the warmth of a mother's love.
+Allow your tastebuds to be tantalised by our unique regional Indian cuisine and meticulous pairings.

+**Neo-Indian Omakase**

+ammākase is the Indian interpretation of Japanese Omakase.
+Omakase is a Japanese dining experience that involves placing one's trust in the chef's culinary skills to create a personalized meal.
+The term omakase translates to ‘I leave it up to you’, which reflects the diner's willingness to relinquish control over their meal to the chef.
+Without a menu, the dining is a surprise experience!

+**Mothers’ Recipes & Avant-Garde Culinary Techniques**

+Our unique Neo-Indian cuisine curates traditional recipes from Mothers across the states along the Coast of India and Sri Lanka.
+The cuisine is prepared in Avant-Garde Culinary Techniques such as Japanese, French, Italian, Korean, Asian, etc.

+**Farm to Fork**

+Our Farm to Fork program exemplifies a sustainable dining model, collaborating closely with local farms to ensure a seasonal and locally sourced menu.
+This initiative enhances the restaurant's commitment to quality and authenticity, reducing environmental impact through minimised transportation.
+By supporting local agriculture, we not only provide fresh, traceable ingredients but also contribute to the resilience of regional farming communities.

 **Location :** One Raffles Pl, #04-48, 048616, Singapore

 (2 mins walk from Raffles Place MRT Station (NS26/EW14))